• Skip to main content

 Homemade Circuit Projects

-You are here: Home / LED and Light Effect / Simple LED Circuits
+You are here: Home / Lamps and Lights / Simple LED Circuits

 Simple LED Circuits

-In this post we will learn how to build a few interesting LED circuits, and also learn how to connect LEDs correctly in a circuit.
+In this post I have explained how to build a few interesting LED circuits, and also learn how to connect LEDs correctly in a circuit.

 LED stands for Light Emitting Diode, which is actually a semiconductor diode which has the property of emitting light, when current is passed through it in the right direction, or when the LED is forward biased.